 If they also perform at least five eligible transactions (i.e. not those stated in the exclusions section above) of any amount each month, they’ll earn 1% cashback capped at S$300 per month for HSBC Personal Banking and S$500 per month for HSBC Premier and Jade.

 Terms and Conditions

 Summary Review: HSBC Revolution

-The HSBC Revolution is an absolute showstopper, and one card you need to add to your wallet.
-With 4 mpd on dining, groceries, transport, and travel, this could even be a suitable option for those lazy to carry around multiple cards (though I certainly wouldn’t condone using it everywhere!)
+The HSBC Revolution is a no-brainer to add to your wallet.
+With 4 mpd on dining, groceries, transport, and travel, this could even be a suitable option for those lazy to carry around multiple cards (though I certainly wouldn’t condone using it everywhere!).

 Just remember that you’ll need to pay online or via contactless payments in order to earn the bonus.
 Any magnetic strip or chip transactions won’t qualify.

-Add the fact that there’s no annual fee, and there’s very little to dislike about the HSBC Revolution.
+Add the fact that there’s no annual fee, and there’s very little to dislike.

 So that’s my review of the HSBC Revolution.
 What do you think?